tjmullicani/bits-and-bytes/_posts/2019-06-25-pi-world-record-attempt-details.md

   * November 9, 2019 - y-cruncher Status update: Finishing Series
   * November 14, 2019 - y-cruncher Status update: Large Division
   * November 26, 2019 - y-cruncher Status update: InvSqrt(10005)
+  * December 25, 2019 - y-cruncher is in the middle of performing the output base conversion (after writing the hexadecimal digits).
+Due to severe weather, I had to shut down the server.
+This was unfortunate because the program is unable to checkpoint during the base conversion process, meaning I lost about 2 weeks worth of work.
+  * December 31, 2019 - As luck would have it, a transformer next to my house decided to cease functioning and the power went out yet again.
+This means I had to restart from the last checkpoint yet again, losing another 2 weeks worth of work.

 [^1]: <https://boinc.berkeley.edu/>{:target="_blank"}
 [^2]: <https://cloud.google.com/blog/products/compute/calculating-31-4-trillion-digits-of-archimedes-constant-on-google-cloud>{:target="_blank"}